Welcome to the PXLFY photography blog. Check back to view our latest photo projects and news!

 Follow Jesse Freidin on Instagram at @jessefreidin

-PXLFY is a Baltimore, Maryland based commercial photography studio specializing in product photography and flawless photo manipulation.
+PXLFY is a Baltimore, Maryland based commercial photography company specializing in commercial product photography and professional photo editing.